 To achieve a dark roast, coffee beans must reach an internal temperature of 464 ℉.
 This is a moment when the oils inside the coffee begin to migrate to the outside and give dark roasted beans their characteristic sheen.
 But beyond 464 ℉ there are different types of dark roasts.

 The lightest dark roast is known as an Italian roast.
 Roasting to slightly darker than an Italian roast yields an espresso roast, though other dark roasts are often used for espresso.
-Darker still is a French roast, which has a heavier body and more toasted flavors.
-The darkest roast, which has an almost charred flavor, is a Spanish roast.
+Darker still is a French roast, which has a heavier body and more toasted flavours.
+The darkest roast, which has an almost charred flavour, is a Spanish roast.

 Bean origin matter less

-With light roasts, flavors are strongly influenced by where and how the bean was grown and processed.
+With light roasts, flavours are strongly influenced by where and how the bean was grown and processed.
 But this is less true of a dark roast coffee.
-With a darker roast, the toasted and smoky notes overshadow the flavors inherent in the green coffee bean.
+With a darker roast, the toasted and smoky notes overshadow the flavours inherent in the green coffee bean.

 Remember: when it comes to selecting dark roasted coffee beans, roaster’s skills are just as important as the quality of the coffee beans.

-Robusta beans can play more of a role
+Robusta Coffee beans can play more of a role

 There are two commercially grown coffee bean types around the world, Arabica, and Robusta.
 When it comes to darker roasts, producers use both equally.

-They add a depth of flavor, but they offer double the caffeine, which is an appealing quality for some coffee drinkers.
+They add a depth of flavour, but they offer double the caffeine, which is an appealing quality for some coffee drinkers.

 Brew properly to avoid bitterness

-Dark roast coffee beans are less dense, making it easier for water from entering them and extracting those delicious soluble compounds.
-That means you can pull more flavor from a dark roast, but you’re also at higher risk for over-extraction (3).
+Dark roast beans are less dense, making it easier for water from entering them and extracting those delicious soluble compounds.
+That means you can pull more flavour from a dark roast, but you’re also at higher risk for over-extraction (3).

 Dark roast tends to be more bitter in flavour to begin with, so a longer contact time between water and coffee would result in over extraction.